transfer76/Instatalk/README.md

 ### Description

 The web application for simple chat talking.
-You can create chat romms with your friends and made talking in your pleasure.
+You can create chat rooms with your friends and made talking in your pleasure.

-Action Cable and Redis websockets are involved in application.
+Action Cable and Websockets are involved in application.

 Language:  Ruby  version 2.5.3